 There are many different possible authentication factors, such as memorized secrets, hardware tokens, and biometrics.
 These are often referred to as “something you know,” “something you have,” and “something you are.”
 The most common factor is username and password.
 Also growing in popularity is the use of multifactor authentication methods.
 The most common is a text message or phone call, although these are no longer the strongest options available.
 There are also methods like One Time Passcode (OTP) software apps or hardware keys, where the password can be used only once and is usually valid for a limited duration.
-There are also different authenticator apps where a push notification is sent to the device approved by the end-user.
-Physical FIDO2 security keys and biometrics like fingerprints and facial recognition are becoming more common as well.
+There are also different authenticator apps where a push notification is sent to the device and approved by the end-user.
+Physical FIDO2 security keys and biometrics like fingerprints and facial recognition are becoming more common and passkeys are rolling out to replace the standard password authentication ceremony entirely.
 2 Non-human identities also need to authenticate.
 Computers and services authenticate to each other using things like certificates, shared secrets (really just a password for an application), or other protocols developed for this purpose.
 Authentication, it’s not just for people!

 What is Authorization?